 - Thirdly, select Automatic from the options.

-In a blink of an eye, the output in cell E16 gets changed to 8 from 10.
+In the blink of an eye, the output in cell E16 gets changed to 8 from 10.

 3. When Cells Contain Text